Video Production & Video Marketing Blog

 Whereas B-roll is your supplemental, alternative footage, A-roll is the primary footage essential to your project.
 Many productions assign separate teams and units between A-roll and B-roll, usually giving A-roll the better equipment.

 The B-roll team can then capture the action from various angles while the A-roll team gets the essential shots.
-During downtime, when secondary cameras aren't needed, the B-Roll team can branch out around the area.
+During downtime, when secondary cameras aren't needed, the B-roll team can branch out around the area.
 For example, if "camera one" interviews specific individuals before an event, "camera two" could record active entryways and event-specific decorations.

 In general, you should always edit A-roll footage first and only introduce B-roll after assembling your timeline.
 This way, you can focus on your video project's most essential points and weave the B-roll where appropriate.